dash0hq/otelbin/README.md

 To get the latest schema version, either clone the repository and copy the schema from `assets/schema.json` or directly download the file from [the repository](https://github.com/nimbushq/otel-validator/blob/main/assets/schema.json).

+### Updated Schema

+We've recently updated the JSON schema to include support for `service.telemetry` and `connectors`.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");